MicrosoftDocs/patterns-practices/patterns-practices/guide/1-introduction-to-the-prism-library-5.0-for-wpf.md

 A typical Prism application leverages most or all of the Prism capabilities and design patterns described earlier to be able to fully realize the benefits of the loose coupling and separation of concerns architectural design principles.
 However, for this example, the steps required to create a basic Prism application that consists of a single module that defines a single view are described.

-**Note:**<br />
+> [!Note]
-**Prism Library References**<br />
+> **Prism Library References**
-Most of your projects will need to reference the Prism Library assemblies.
+> Most of your projects will need to reference the Prism Library assemblies.
 Prism provides signed binaries through NuGet packages so that you can use the Visual Studio **Manage NuGet Packages** dialog box to add references to them.
 You can also include the Prism Library projects in your solution and then use project references to them.
 The latter has the advantage of being able to use features like Go To Definition to step down into the Prism types, as well as being able to build and sign the Prism Library assemblies with your own strong name or certificate as part of your build process.

 ### Define the Shell